 - You are the sole director (individual) of the business.

-- You do NOT need to be a permanent resident or citizen of Georgia.
+- You do NOT need to be a resident or citizen of Georgia.

 See below for more details and some caveats relating to the above summary.

-Foreigners from more than 90 countries (including The EU, UK, USA, NZ, AUS) are welcomed to use the Georgian 1 year visa on arrival program to legally work and stay in Georgia as well as open a business, or move your current business here.
+Foreigners from more than 90 countries (including The EU, UK, USA, NZ, AUS) are welcomed to use the Georgian 1 year visa free entry program to legally work and stay in Georgia as well as open a business, or move your current business here.

-UPDATE: During the coronavirus epidemic, Georgia has been offering the opportunity to remote workers to come to Georgia, even if their passport is on the temporarily banned list (like The USA & UK).
+UPDATE: During the coronavirus epidemic, Georgia has been offering the opportunity to remote workers to come to Georgia, even if their passport is on the temporarily not able to enter the country in the normal way.
 Read more about that program here.

 About Individual Entrepreneur & Small Business Status Registration

-The Individual Entrepreneur registration is not a legal entity.
+The Individual Entrepreneur registration is not the forming of a legal entity.
 Instead, it is the registering of an individual person as a business.
 You retain liability over debts and legal matters relating to this business type.

-You do not automatically get the 0% to 3% tax rate just by registering as an Individual Entrepreneur.
+You do not automatically get the 0% to 3% tax rate just by registering as an Individual Entrepreneur (IE).
 To gain the tax benefits described above, you need to apply, using your Individual Entrepreneur status, at the revenue service, in person, or using a representative, for either:

 - Small business status (Annual turnover between 30,000 & 500,000 GEL – 1% tax).
 Employees allowed (Tax withholding is typically due on employee salary).

-The small business status is ideal for freelancers and self employed individuals with a foreign income source but also for anyone else operating a sole proprietorship, or intending to do so in Georgia, so long as it is not on the list of prohibited activities (including: Medical, architectural, legal and more – full list below).
+The small business status is ideal for freelancers and self employed individuals with a foreign income source but also for anyone else operating a sole proprietorship, or intending to do so in Georgia, so long as it is not on the list of prohibited activities (including: consulting of any kind, medical, architectural, legal and more – full list below).
+You also must NOT be an employee, or a contractor who is really an employee, hiding behind a service contract.

 If your annual turnover exceeds the 500,000 GEL annual threshold, you will be taxed 3% on turnover for all income over that amount for the remainder of the tax year.
 If it exceeds 500,000 GEL in two consecutive years, your small business status will be revoked going forward to the next tax year.
 You will be able to continue to operate with the flat tax rate of 20% on net profit.
 You may be advised at this point though to form an LLC or other business structure.